remarcmij/vanilla-starter/README.md

 Notes:

 1. We are referring here to multiple _client-side_ pages.
 The application itself is still a Single Page Application, in the sense that there is only a single HTML file, which is loaded only once.
-It's DOM tree is subsequently modified by means of JavaScript to make it appear as if there are multiple pages.
+Once loaded, it's DOM tree is subsequently manipulated by means of JavaScript to make it appear as if there are multiple pages.

 ## 3. Starter Application Architecture